Mareczech321/ReservationsCPP/README.md

 **Option 2A: Compile and Run on Linux/macOS**

-   -Open a terminal and navigate to the project directory.
+   - Open a terminal and navigate to the project directory.
-   -Compile the C++ code using the g++ compiler:
+   - Compile the C++ code using the g++ compiler:
    ```bash
    g++ main.cpp user.cpp -o room_reservation_system
    ```